Schools

 Local authorities to quality assure alternative provision

-The government is pushing ahead with most other proposals it consulted on, with minor changes.
+The government will also push ahead with most other proposals it consulted on, with minor changes.

-Local authorities will be made responsible for quality assuring AP against the new national standards, to ensure interventions “are meeting individual needs”.
+It plans to legislate so local authorities are made responsible for quality assuring AP against the new national standards, to ensure interventions “are meeting individual needs”.

 The government says it intends that Ofsted and the CQC will evaluate a local authority’s quality assurance process.